- A band reaches its 10-year anniversary with no breakups, hiatuses or line-up changes. Often crosses with True Companions.

 - Gamma Ray, after the lineup stabilised where, from 1997 to 2012: Kai Hansen; Henjo Richter; Dirk Schlächter and Dan Zimmerman (quit in 2012 and has been replaced by Michael Ehre).

 - U.S./Colombian Black Metal band Inquisition was a Revolving Door Band until 1996, when the lineup stabilised as guitarist/vocalist Dagon and drummer Incubus.
 The band has consisted of the same two members ever since.
+Unusually for a two-person band, they perform live without any additional members, and are quite well-regarded as a concert act.

 - U.S. Death Metal band Immolation has had the same line-up since current drummer Steve Shalaty replaced Alex Hernandez in 2003.